TedHusted/awake/awake.md/awake.md

 	“Organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

 Noah smiles.
 “Yeah, you’re not wrong.
 Each department has its own AI assistant, which report up to another department, until we get to Sentinel and Nexus.
-But the system seems to work, and we’re compliant with all of the OASA guidelines.”
+But the system is working, and we’re compliant with all of the OASA guidelines.”

 “I guess back in the day,” says Liam, “trainers were just analysts with Excel sheets and way too much caffeine.
 Now we have AI assistants, but I’m guessing the job hasn’t gotten any easier — it’s just a different kind of hard.”